Lectionary 184: Description

 The codex is considered an Evangelistarium, containing all the Church lessons from the Gospels throughout the year.
 It also includes the Church lessons for Holy Week (week prior to Easter Sunday) and saint's days.

 Part of the first leaf (John 1:11-13) is on paper and was supplied by a later hand.
-According to theologian and textual-critic Caspar René Gregory, it has "good text".
+According to theologian and textual-critic Caspar René Gregory, it has a "good text".
 When it was bound, several pages were misplaced by the binder, with which the order of pages 195-204 should be: 195-196; 203-204; 199-201; 197-198.

 Text

 Due to several departures from readings in the New Testament Textus Receptus (the most common edition of the Greek New Testament), the readings of the codex are cited often by textual critic Constantin von Tischendorf in his critical Greek New Testament, the biblical scholar and textual critic Alford in his Greek New Testament, and Kurt Aland in the Nestle-Aland critical edition of the Greek New Testament.